-For some, these feelings of power can be one of the more difficult aspects of disclosure to navigate – namely because a sense of equality in your relationship is an alien feeling for you.
-In an effort to help my clients get their bearings in this new position of equality, I typically tell them that they can and should expect any combination of varying emotions including: shock and agony, a sense of revenge, lingering doubt, guilt, and emotional whiplash.
+For some partners of sex addicts, these feelings of power can be one of the more difficult aspects of disclosure to navigate — namely because a sense of equality in your relationship is an alien feeling for you.
+In an effort to help my clients get their bearings in this new position of equality, I typically tell them that they can and should expect any combination of varying emotions including shock and agony, a sense of revenge, lingering doubt, guilt, and emotional whiplash.

-Now, you are feeling hurt in a new way, because all or some of those worst-case scenarios turned out to be true.
+Now, you are feeling hurt in a new way.
+All or some of those worst-case scenarios turned out to be true.
 Before the disclosure, somehow, despite your imagination running wild, you were usually able to convince yourself that things might not be as bad as you feared.
 However, now that you know concretely that your trust was betrayed, there is no longer an opportunity for you to shake off these fears.
-In fact they’re not fears at all anymore; they’re reality.
+In fact, they're not fears at all anymore; they're reality.
+You feel dislocated.

 He's texting you constantly, he's bringing you "no reason" flowers, and he's generally on his best behavior around the house.
 He seems absolutely terrified, like a kid trying to avoid detention, and you find yourself thinking, "Good."

 He plans a family vacation, top to bottom.
 It's an effort to prove how important you and your children are to him, and he presents it to you like he expects some kind of parade in honor of his good deeds.
 You don't give him that parade.
 In fact, you hardly even smile.